 - Distance traveled during acceleration.

 If you're asking yourself what is acceleration, what is the acceleration formula or what are the units of acceleration, keep reading, and you'll learn how to find acceleration.
 Acceleration is strictly related to the motion of an object, and every moving object possesses specific energy.
 If you need to estimate it, visit our other calculators where you can find the kinetic energy formula, and it's angular version - the rotational kinetic energy formula.

-To keep things clear, we also prepared some acceleration examples that are most known in physics.
+To keep things clear, we also prepared some acceleration examples that are common in physics.
 You can find there: